Insurance For Your First Home

 - home office

-A good home insurance policy also covers additional living expenses if you have to temporarily move out of your home as the result of a claim.
+Most home insurance policies cover additional living expenses if you have to temporarily move out of your home due to a claim.

 - Liability coverage covers potential medical fees and legal expenses that often result from injuries that happen on your property such as, a neighbor falling down your driveway.